Daniel Gabriel Fahrenheit: Later life and controversy

-Daniel Gabriel began training as a merchant in Amsterdam after both of his parents died on 14 August 1701 from eating poisonous mushrooms.
-However, Fahrenheit's interest in natural science led him to begin studies and experimentation in that field.
-From 1717, he traveled to Berlin, Halle, Leipzig, Dresden, Copenhagen, and also to his hometown, where his brother still lived.
-During that time, Fahrenheit met or was in contact with Ole Rømer, Christian Wolff, and Gottfried Leibniz.
-In 1717, Fahrenheit settled in The Hague as a glassblower, making barometers, altimeters, and thermometers.
-From 1718 onwards, he lectured in chemistry in Amsterdam.
-He visited England in 1724 and was the same year elected a Fellow of the Royal Society.
-From August 1736 Fahrenheit stayed in the house of Johannes Frisleven at Plein square in The Hague, in connection with an application for a patent at the States of Holland and West Friesland.
+From August 1736 to his death, Fahrenheit stayed in the house of Johannes Frisleven at Plein Square in The Hague in connection with an application for a patent at the States of Holland and West Friesland.
 At the beginning of September, he became ill and on the 7th his health had deteriorated to such an extent that he had notary Willem Ruijsbroek come to draw up his will.
-On the 11th the notary came by again to make some changes.
-Five days after that Fahrenheit died at the age of fifty.
-Four days later he received the fourth-class funeral of one who is classified as destitute, in the Kloosterkerk in The Hague (the Cloister or Monastery Church).
+On the 11th, the notary came by again to make some changes.
+Five days after that, Fahrenheit died at the age of fifty.
+Four days later, he received the fourth-class funeral of one who is classified as destitute, in the Kloosterkerk in The Hague (the Cloister or Monastery Church).